rplano/sphysix/chapters/A_Sensors.md

+---
+layout: default
+title: A. Smartphone Science Reference Tables
+---

-# Appendix A: Smartphone Science Reference Tables
+## Appendix A: Smartphone Science Reference Tables

 This appendix collects a series of structured tables that categorize and summarize the technical elements most relevant to using smartphones for scientific experiments.
 Unlike model-specific data, these tables focus on the types of components and capabilities that are generally available across most modern smartphones and smartwatches, as well as software-derived features that expand experimental possibilities.

-## A.1 Output Devices
+#### Output Devices

 These are components your smartphone uses to deliver information back to the user or to interact with the environment.
 While often overlooked in science education, outputs like the flashlight or screen can be cleverly repurposed for experiments.